 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
 The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. Part One of KCSiE 2025 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
 3. Annex B (Specific Safeguarding issues) KCSiE 2025 Click or tap to enter a date.
-4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are <Insert name/s of DSL and DDSL/s> 6.
+4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL I am aware of and have read the following [polices: Whistleblowing Code of Conduct Behaviour policy Online Safety Click or tap to enter a date.
+5. I am aware of who my school's DSL and Deputy(s) for safeguarding are <Insert name/s of DSL and DDSL/s> 6.
 If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 7.
-I know that further guidance, together with copies of the policies mentioned above, are available at: G:\Shared drives\Staff Documents\Documents\Policies\Current Policies
+I know that further guidance, together with copies of the policies mentioned above, are available at: <insert location of relevant website, staff handbook or other >

-Declaration: I have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at The Grove Junior School.
+Declaration: I<insert staff name> have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at Breachwood Green JMI School .

-Signed and returned to DSL on Click or tap to enter a date.
+Signedand returned to DSL on Click or tap to enter a date.